pirate-party-uk/policy/cannabis_legalization.md

-# Pirate Party UK Policy on Cannabis Decriminalization and Possession for Recreational Use
+# Pirate Party UK Policy on Cannabis Legalization

 ## Cannabis for Medical Use